karpathy/nanoGPT/README.md

 $ python train_reward_model.py
 ```

-Which uses hooks up to the reddit tldr dataset.
+Which uses the reddit tldr dataset.
 The pipes should work but I have not actually finetuned this at all.

 Below is Andrej Karpathy's original README
 ________